 Spottiswoode’s songwriting has drawn comparisons to Leonard Cohen, Ray Davies, Tom Waits, Nick Cave, David Bowie, Randy Newman and many others.
 Still, he is his own man.
 He composes mostly on guitar, sometimes on piano and occasionally in his head - "very rarely, but those are often my best."
 His tunes have been performed and recorded by numerous artists and featured in a variety of television shows and films (A Street Cat Named Bob, She’s Out Of My League, The Ledge, Tart, Bridget, Bloodline, Kingdom) as well as in his own short film, The Gentleman, which he wrote, directed and scored and which played for several years on the Independent Film Channel.

-He has also written a gothic rock opera.
-Above Hell’s Kitchen was presented to sold-out crowds at the New York Musical Theatre Festival in 2010.
-He is currently working on the film adaptation.
+He has also written a gothic rock opera, Above Hell’s Kitchen, that was presented to sold-out crowds at the 2010 New York Musical Theatre Festival.
+He still desperately hopes that someone will produce the film adaptation.

 Alas, despite all the songs and scripts he has written, Spottiswoode still hasn’t settled on a style or even truly found his voice.
 He does portraits, landscapes, love songs, emotional psychodramas, abstracts, expressionist hallucinations, ornamental screens, stick figures, cartoons, and old-fashioned soda pop.
 He is happy to work in oil, clay, acetate, latex, wax, collage, mixed media, ceramics and crayon.

 Clearly, Spottiswoode doesn’t know what he stands for.
 He recognizes this as a commercial liability and agrees with any critic who would consider it a long-standing artistic pitfall.
 It is the symptom of a life-long, not yet life-threatening, identity crisis.